sudeeprp/rapa-home/contribute.md

 ## Extract multi-lingual text from scanned books

 South India has many languages and scripts.
-Ancient scriptures are published in the same script as the language, or a different one.
-For example, Tamil literature could be written in Telugu script.
+Ancient scriptures can be in the same script as the language, or a different one.
+For example, Tamil literature could be in Telugu script.
 A person familiar with Kannada and English may want to read it.

 Many of these are rare and published once.
 Scanned copies are available at sites like prapatti.org and sadagopan.org.
 For instance, [Parashara Bhatta's Bhagavad Guna Darpana](https://sadagopan.org/ebook/pdf/Bhagavad%20Guna%20Darpanam.pdf)

 ### Extract, standardize, index

-The task is to extract text from the scanned pdf (OCR), correct it with a lexicon/LLM and standardize to IAST, so that it can be read in any script.
+The task is to extract text from the scanned pdf (OCR), correct it with a lexicon/LLM and standardize to IAST, so you can read it in any script.

 ### Recite

-While tools can already generate audio summaries from such material, their pronunciation of Indian languages is westernized.
+While tools can already generate audio summaries from such material, their pronunciation of Indian languages sounds western.
 Find a way to insert proper pronunciation within generated English sentences.

 ## Agent assisted exploration

-Are there any questions I've not asked yet?
+Are there any questions you've not asked yet?

 After the first phase of a learning journey, it's tempting to feel that you know it all.
-That's because all your initial questions you had have been answered.
+That's because you have answers to all your initial questions.

 ### Recognize a learner's boundaries